-Nitrogen Excess can have lasting health effect on your plant.
+Nitrogen Excess can have lasting health effect on your marijuana plant.
 You must be able to recognise the symptoms of a nitrogen toxicity, to ensure the best harvest possible.

 If you think your plants may be suffering with a nitrogen excess, then feel free to ask for help in our cannabis growers forum

-Effects of Nitrogen Excess
+Effects of Nitrogen Excess in a Cannabis Plant

 With an excess of nitrogen the plant wants to work hard building foliage, and stems, as this is what the plant uses it for.
 The more nitrogen it has, the more it will try and grow leaves and stems, rather than flowers.
 Your plant will grow quickly, but it will be weak and spindly.